 Hear what a former Artistic and International Programs intern has to say about the experience.

-Intern will support the Communications and Community Engagement team with communications efforts, including the editing of press releases and online platform updates; outreach; and projects related to TCG’s Equity, Diversity & Inclusion Initiative.
+Intern will support the Equity, Diversity and Inclusion (EDI) Initiatives department at Theatre Communications Group (TCG) with community outreach for the 2019 TCG Conference; internal and external projects as part of TCG’s Equity, Diversity & Inclusion Initiative, as well as overall administrative & logistical support for all ED&I related programs.
 TCG is committed to advancing a more diverse, equitable, and inclusive theatre field to help transform the inequities and injustices of our broader culture.
-The intern will work closely with the Director of Communications and Community Engagement and the Associate Director of Equity, Diversity & Inclusion.
-As needed, the intern will also work on logistics with the Conferences and Fieldwide Learning team in preparation for the annual Fall Forum and National Conference.
-The internship requires a highly organized and creative individual with a demonstrated commitment to theatre and/or the arts and an interest in communications and facilitating programs to advance a more inclusive field.
+The intern will work closely with the Director of Equity, Diversity and Inclusion Initiatives and other department directors affiliated with ED&I programming as needed.
+The internship requires a highly organized, creative, and passionate individual with a demonstrated commitment to theatre and/or the arts with an interest in facilitating programs to advance a more inclusive field.
 Excellent interpersonal and communications skills (both written and spoken), a collaborative working style, and the ability to handle multiple projects and deadlines are a must.
 Candidates should be fluent in Microsoft Word and Excel.

 Conferences and Fieldwide Learning Intern